← Back to Insights

 These mirror GDPR but enforcement is Nigerian, which changes the practical calculation.
 In short:

 Have a reason for every piece of data you process.
-Not "we might need it" — an actual legal basis.
+A real, named legal basis, well beyond "we might need it".
 More on that below.

 Tell people what you're doing with their data.
-Before you do it.
-In language they understand.
-Not buried in a 40-page privacy policy nobody reads.
+Before you do it, in language they understand, somewhere they will actually see it rather than a 40-page privacy policy nobody reads.

 Only collect what you need.
 If your chatbot doesn't need someone's date of birth to answer a support question, don't collect it.
 This sounds obvious but I've seen countless systems hoovering up data "just in case."